New collaboration honors Marion High School’s artistic legacy

 Now, with the 20th anniversary of the F. Ritchie Walton endowment coming up, a new collaboration will bring the two funds together to provide even more Giant opportunities!

-Dave Rees will be joining the Marion High School Alumni Association Board, to help lead this new collaboration.
-All involved agree that this collaboration honors Walton’s love for the arts, and we are excited to see what the future brings for arts in Marion, with the support of this endowment.
+In 2021, the MHSAA’s Giant Arts Endowment was renamed the MHSAA F. Ritchie Walton Endowment for the Arts.
+The two funds combined for a total of more than $106,000.
+Through this new combined endowment, the MHSAA continued to offer grants to support the Marion Community Schools arts program, and the F. Ritchie Walton annual scholarship continued to be awarded.
+Dave Rees joined the Marion High School Alumni Association Board, to help lead this new collaboration.
+All involved agreed that this collaboration honors Walton’s love for the arts, and there was excitement to see what the future brings for arts in Marion, with the support of this endowment.